Challenges of Legacy Systems

 Main Challenges of Legacy Systems

 Understanding what drives the need to address legacy issues is the first important step on the path to modernisation.
-According to Gartner, there are 8 main challenges that prompt stakeholders to find a solution.
+Discover the 8 main challenges that prompt stakeholders to find a solution.

 Poor digital business support